-- They joined a tech incubator that helped them scale better
+- They joined a tech incubator that helped them scale better.

 What Osmosis does:

-Tanner’s background for creating Khan Academy Medicine
+Tanner Marshall on creating Khan Academy Medicine

-- Right after graduation, he started working for a company doing pacemaker animatronics
+- Right after graduation, he started working for a company doing pacemaker animatronics.

-More about Open Osmosis:
+More about Open Osmosis

-Kind of content produced at Osmosis:
+The kind of content produced at Osmosis:

 - High-yield visual information

-- 10-20 videos produced every month
+- More videos produced every month

-- Getting more collaborators and sponsors
+- Always getting more collaborators and sponsors

 - Translated into different languages